 Cricut cutting machines are on sale frequently throughout the year.
 Wait until they go on sale to buy one.
-Right now (November 2022) is a great time to consider buying one as it’s near the end of the year and Cricut’s best sales are happening.
-If they aren’t on sale, just wait a few weeks and they will usually have a sale.
+The end of the year is a great time to consider buying one because of the holidays, and Cricut’s best sales are happening.
+If they aren’t on sale now, just wait a few weeks until they go on sale again.

 How can I best save money when I buy a Cricut cutting machine?

-This post focuses exclusively on Cricut’s cutting machines and which is the best Cricut for beginners.
-There is so much information to convey that it would be overwhelming if I also include the heat press machines.
+This post focuses exclusively on Cricut’s personal cutting machines and which is the best Cricut for beginners.
+There is so much information to convey that it would be overwhelming if I included the heat press machines.
 The Cricut Venture is for commercial use and is not necessarily a beginner machine.

 My computer doesn’t have Bluetooth.
 What do I do?

 The Cricut Maker series and Explore series machines can be directly attached to your computer or laptop through USB cable.
-Only the Cricut Joy requires Bluetooth and does not directly connect with a cable.
+Only the Cricut Joy Series requires Bluetooth and doesn’t directly connect with a cable.